Avoid Escheatment

 - Set up on-line access to your account at your transfer agent website.

-- Keep your account "active", do one of these every two years:
+- Keep your account "active" by doing one of these every two years:

 - Deposit dividend checks timely (even if small).